ria-ahyoung/medium-trends-daily/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/kubernetes/recommended target="_blank" rel="noopener noreferrer">Kubernetes</a></h1>
 <h3>1.
-Argo CD v2.13 Release Candidate - <a href="https://medium.com/argo-project/argo-cd-v2-13-release-candidate-6cf5c98cc312" target="_blank" rel="noopener noreferrer">link</a></h3>
+Node.js 20 upgrade: a journey through unexpected HEAP issues with Kubernetes - <a href="https://medium.com/deezer-engineering/node-js-20-upgrade-a-journey-through-unexpected-heap-issues-with-kubernetes-27ae3d325646" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Regina Voloshin`**
+✍️ **posted by `Ztec`**

-<blockquote>We are happy to announce that the Argo CD v2.13 RC has been published!
-We have over 40 new features, 50 bug fixes, and 40 doc updates</blockquote>
+<blockquote>The journey to an high availability NodeJS upgrade (18 to 20) and the unexpected consequences induced by Kubernetes best practices.
+Hop in!</blockquote>

 <h3>2.
 Behind the Scenes: My Journey as a Kubernetes Release Team Shadow - <a href="https://medium.com/code-like-a-girl/behind-the-scenes-my-journey-as-a-kubernetes-release-team-shadow-630be70effb0" target="_blank" rel="noopener noreferrer">link</a></h3>